habiburrahman-dehzad/reactivities/README.md

 # Reactivities

 This is a social networking app for sharing events and activities with friends.
-This application is build using:
+This application is built using:

 1. Asp.Net Core
 1. SqLite